twistingmercury/telemetry/metrics/readme.md

 This is the general process for initializing the metrics:

-1. Initialize the metrics with the `metrics.Initialize` function.
+1. InitializeWithPort the metrics with the `metrics.InitializeWithPort` function.
 This function must be called first.
 This function takes three parameters:
     * The port to expose the metrics on (a valid port is a number between 1024 and 49151)
     * The namespace used to help identify the metrics
     * The name of the service, api, etc., the metrics will be associated with.

-2. Register any custom metrics with the `metrics.RegisterCustomMetrics` function.
+2. Register any custom metrics with the `metrics.RegisterMetrics` function.
 This function takes one or more `prometheus.Collector` instances.
 Creating a `prometheus.Collector` is beyond the scope of this document.
 See the [prometheus documentation](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus@v1.17.0#pkg-types) for more information.